PICTURE THE HOMELESS

 Somewhat awkward introductions were made around the twenty or so people that gathered under blankets, drinking tea and smoking cigarettes.
 From some, warm handshakes, others, a welcoming smile, a few lent dubious eyes and the rest chose to ignore our arrival completely.
 There was no escaping the fact that we were four happy-go-lucky white antipodeans entering as outsiders to this reality, and strangers to its inhabitants.

 One of their members offered us a first-hand experience of the vacant properties in the area.
 A short walk through the streets revealed a whole housing estate left virtually abandoned.
-It wasn’t hard to imagine a large community of family and friends cheerfully enjoying summer afternoons in the now eerily empty communal areas.
+It wasn’t hard to imagine a large community of family and friends cheerfully enjoying summer afternoons in the now eerily empty and overgrown communal areas.
 A few dim lights revealed signs of muted life, whilst the rest of the units were left to decompose in forgotten darkness.
 We opened a few doors and were met with flustered birds, broken windows, peeling wallpaper, spider webs, rotten floorboards and staircases that could barely support their own weight.

 Returning to the sleepout area, we befriended a couple of homeless street poets who were eager to share their stories.
 They introduced us to a pastime of theirs, which they performed on the trains as buskers called “Time’s up”.
 It involved improvising a spoken word performance until you started to lose momentum or had finished your piece, at which point you would say “Time’s up” – and it would be other person’s turn to perform.
 Sensing an opportunity to authenticate our presence and gain some trust and respect from the group, I volunteered to give it a go.
-My barely passable performance had its desired effect, but as the anxiety from earlier in the night dissipated into light-hearted camaraderie, and the environment started to feel safe and secure, the cold hard practicalities of the night began to set in.
+My barely passable attempt had its desired effect, but as the anxiety from earlier in the night dissipated into light-hearted camaraderie, and the environment started to feel safe and secure, the cold hard practicalities of the night began to set in.

 March in New York is not a warm month.
 It was freezing and we had arrived somewhat underdressed.
-Women’s tights got purchased from the twenty-four hour convenience store, newspaper was stuffed into our pants, scarves were wrapped around faces, camera bags doubled as pillows and the dull ache of cold concrete was only partially subdued by a thin layer of cardboard.
+Women’s tights got purchased from the twenty-four-hour convenience store, newspaper was stuffed into our pants, scarves were wrapped around faces, camera bags doubled as pillows and the dull ache of cold concrete was only partially subdued by a thin layer of cardboard.
 There were only so many hot drinks we could consume before accepting the reality that the only way to get through this was to hold onto each other in an effort to conserve our body heat.

 Even in controlled, voluntary circumstances, survival mode will quickly amalgamate a group of individuals from different walks of life into one, unified group of human beings.
 So it was, under the watchful eye of a few sleepless sentinels, we fell into a half-slumber under a mountain of blankets on the side of the street in the name of equality and idealism.